 Ready?
 Let's explore the PIANO, a surprising relationship between the UKULELE and VIOLIN, and another surprising relationship between GUITAR and CELLO!

-I'm not a "blogger."
-I have this blog to collect important thoughts for families like yours who want to join me on this quest to help kids grow a LOVE for making music!
+I have this blog to collect important thoughts for parents and teachers like you who want to join me on this quest to help kids grow a LOVE for making music!

 If we don’t know each other already, my name is Zach Tolan.
 I’m a father, a teacher, an inventor (of a patented music notation system), and a VERY enthusiastic learner!
 I’ve taught music for many years, and in that time I've specialized in growing young musicians "from seed," that is to say, being their first teacher.